Could MPD change how officers are armed? Davis says it’s possible.

 Topics

 Subscriber Only Memphis Police Department Cerelyn "C.J."
-DavisThank you for being a subscriber to The Daily Memphian.
+DavisThank you for reading The Daily Memphian.
 Your support is critical.

 Please consider making a fully tax-deductible donation or other contribution to The Daily Memphian today.